makhlaghi/attaavv/README.md

 The components include (in order, member name is shown after ordered number):

-1. nc: Number of comment lines.
-2.  c: Array of pointers to comments.
+----  c: Comments string.
-3. s0: Number of rows (zeroth axis) in the data table.
+---- s0: Number of rows (zeroth axis) in the data table.
-4. s1: Number of columns (first axis) in the data table.
+---- s1: Number of columns (first axis) in the data table.
-5.  d: Data array (1D).
+----  d: Data array (1D).
-6. nr: Number of replaced elements.
+---- nr: Number of replaced elements.
-7.  r: Array showing the positions of the replaced elements.
+----  r: Array showing the positions of the replaced elements.

 The 5th element of the output structure (the data in the table) is a 1D array containing all the data which you can use